ptmkenny/datetime_testing/readme.md

  * A drop-in replacement for DrupalDateTime (and thus PHP's \Datetime) is offered, which respects the current time reported by datetime.time when interpreting strings as datetimes.
+ * A subcontext for the Drupal Extension for Behat, allowing scenario steps like `Given the time is 12pm` or `When "1 hour" passes`.

 This is particularly intended to be helpful when writing functional tests, because the decorated time service uses Drupal's state API to persist manipuated